Kachi-Awaji/GIT-intro/Lesson-3.md

-# Part 4: Repositories and Version Control
+# Repositories and Version Control

 Last lesson, we learnt how to use __Git__ Bash.
 We also learnt a few commands to navigate, view, and list the contents of our directories.
 In this lesson, we will create our first __Git__ repo, and begin working on our project files.